+- Complete a Notification Form.
 For more information about notification, click here.

 - You may find lesson plans/calendars helpful, but they are not necessary.

 - Membership is $120/yr. and provides legal counsel for your family in the event of a homeschool related issue.
 Your membership also helps to fight legal battles for other home educators across the country.